anarion80/astro-ghost-simply/README.md

 ## ❌ What is not yet working

-- Page
-  - [Kusi Doc](https://godofredo.ninja/ghost-theme/simply/kusi-doc/) for the documentation of your project (:warning: use internal tags and not `custom_template` field!)
 - Members subscribing via email
 - [Logo Light / Dark Mode](https://godofredo.ninja/ghost-theme/simply/settings/#logolightdarkmode)
 - Different Home Page variants and Post formats